VURB

 How do we do VURB here at Energy Compliance Consultants?

-1. Model the geometry of the house as per final architectural plans
+1. Model the geometry of the house as per the final architectural plans

 2. Apply heating and cooling setpoints and heat gains as specified in NCC.